lttng-event-rule — Common LTTng event rule specification

 An LTTng user space tracepoint, that is, a statically defined point in the source code of a C/C++ application/library with LTTng user space tracer macros.

-List the available user space tracepoints with lttng list --userspace
+List the available user space tracepoints with lttng list --userspace.

 See lttng-list(1) to learn more.